 For the record, I rarely go to that store now.
 Living in a small beach town, I shop online with places like B&H Photo Video and Adorama where I can get expert advice.
-More than once, has one of their associates saved me from making the wrong purchase!
+More than once one of their associates saved me from making the wrong purchase!

 Lighting Solutions 1-3:

 My first purchase was a speed light kit with an internal transceiver and an external transmitter.
 The transmitter attaches to the camera.
 The day the speed light kit arrived, I played around with it that night and I could feel the love rushing over me!

 LOL!
 The philodendron plant served as my grid to control the light spill.
 Yes, there are other set-ups to light just the liquid.
 For example, some photographers cutout the shape of the glass or bottle using dark or light paper.
 Then they position the bottle or glass in front of the cutout and flash the light through the cut out and thus through the liquid in the bottle or glass.
 I was just too impatient for that since I was only playing around.

 Anyway, my second purchase was one MagMod grid for the speed light.
 This gave me 40 degrees of light coming from the speed light, thereby reducing light spillage.
 (Now, I'm lusting after a second grid to get 20 degrees of light.
 Stay tuned for the images created with that acquisition.)

 My third purchase was a 43" Apollo Orb Octobox.
 Why an Octobox?
 Light from it spills out in all directions.
 In essence, similar to natural light, it wraps around the subject, light doesn't fall off in the immediate area and also results in softer light and shadows around the hero, the food: